ARIA Lab

 Welcome to the Algorithms and Architectures for Reasoning and Intelligent Automation Lab

-Probabilistic Modeling and Inference Tractable and approximate inference in rich probabilistic models, including neural inference engines capable of answering complex queries at scale.
+We develop tractable and approximate inference methods for generative models, including neural inference engines capable of answering complex queries efficiently in large-scale settings.

-Neural Combinatorial and Constrained Optimization Learning-based solvers for large-scale combinatorial and constrained reasoning tasks.
+• Neural Combinatorial and Constrained Optimization

 Joining the lab